-Considering they become sexually mature between one to two years of age, keep watching for breeding indicators (refer to section 1.7).
+Considering they become sexually mature between one to two years of age, keep watching for breeding indicators.

 Prepare a separate 20-gallon breeding (or spawning) tank and break its nitrogen cycle (which can take 2-3 weeks).
 Add some bushy plants or artificial spawning mops.
 It should have a proper filtration system and lighting.

 Once you have a pair(s) ready to spawn, move it to the breeding tank and feed them a protein-rich diet throughout the spawning process.

 Once you transfer the pair to the breeding tank, begin culturing infusoria and green water if you wish to save on expensive fry care foods.
 You can also set up a brine shrimp hatchery.

 Read more about spawning tanks, mops, culturing fish fry food, etc.